From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Explicit Visual Control Interfaces

 RT-Affordance (RT-A)~\citep{Rt-affordance_ICRA_2025} is closely related in that it conditions a policy on an explicit end-effector pose sequence, but it relies primarily on robot trajectory supervision rather than action-free video, and is therefore outside this section's scope.

-\paragraph{Takeaways for trajectory-based interfaces.} Trajectory-based methods share a common idea: instead of predicting future images, they expose temporal structure directly as a motion target for control---where points, objects, hands, or end-effectors should move over time (Table~\ref{tab:explicit-interface-comparison}).
-A useful distinction within this family is where geometric commitment happens.
-Affordance-based interfaces such as VRB and SWIM define a contact-centric local variant: instead of specifying full object or hand motion, they indicate where interaction should occur and how motion should proceed immediately after contact.
-Two-dimensional trajectory interfaces (e.g., ATM, Tra-MoE, Im2Flow2Act) stay in the visual domain and are therefore naturally cross-embodiment and easy to pretrain from action-free human or Internet video, but this also leaves more of the grounding problem unresolved: metric 3D structure and the mapping from visual motion to feasible robot action must still be recovered by the downstream policy or a later transfer stage.
-By contrast, 3D/6D interfaces (e.g., GeneralFlow, SKIL-H, ZeroMimic, with Track2Act as a bridge case through 2D-to-6D lifting) expose motion targets in a more geometric form and are therefore easier to connect to geometric tracking and execution, but this executability relies more heavily on the 3D perception stack---whether during interface construction, metric lifting/alignment, or online localization and tracking.
-This placement of the grounding burden also helps explain why many trajectory-interface methods favor closed-loop execution: because the predicted target is compact but perception-sensitive, they repeatedly re-localize and correct during control rather than treating the trajectory as a one-shot plan.
-Empirically, this family is still evaluated on a highly fragmented mix of shared suites, custom simulations, and real-robot studies, which makes cross-method comparison difficult even when the underlying interface design patterns are becoming clearer (Table~\ref{tab:explicit_interface_quant}).
+\paragraph{Takeaways for trajectory-based interfaces.} Across trajectory-based methods, the shared idea is to expose temporal structure directly as a motion target---where points, objects, hands, or end-effectors should move over time---rather than as predicted images (Table~\ref{tab:explicit-interface-comparison}).
+The main design axis is where geometric commitment enters the control pipeline.
+Contact-centric affordance interfaces specify local interaction points and post-contact motion; 2D trajectory interfaces remain in image space, which makes them easy to pretrain from action-free human or Internet video but leaves metric structure and action grounding to downstream control; and 3D/6D interfaces expose more directly trackable geometric targets, but depend more heavily on depth, calibration, pose estimation, correspondence, or online localization.
+This placement of the grounding burden also explains why many trajectory-based methods favor closed-loop execution: the target is compact but perception-sensitive, so systems often re-localize and correct during control rather than treating the trajectory as a one-shot plan.
+Accordingly, Table~\ref{tab:explicit_interface_quant} summarizes reported evidence and evaluation settings rather than ranking 2D against 3D/6D interfaces, because the results come from a fragmented mix of shared suites, custom simulations, and real-robot studies.
+The 2D-versus-3D/6D distinction should therefore be read primarily as a design trade-off in where grounding effort is spent, not as a settled empirical ordering.